What Does The Grateful Dead Have to Do With Social Media Marketing?

 Well, you know what?
 If it’s working just fine for you that’s great, I’m not going to tell you not to do it, I’m not suggesting that if something is working for you shouldn’t do it, but I am suggesting that when you have to make a product decision go to Google.

 You need to be a part of that revolution to be a part of humanity, you need to be part of that revolution to be able to sell any product or services.
-Just look, as we’re filming this right now we’re in the thick of the primary races for US president, and the campaigns that have embraced real-time communications are the campaigns that are currently the front runners.
+For example, political campaigns that have embraced real-time communications have the candidates that are currently the front runners.
 That’s interesting to me.
 And I don’t think that that’s a coincidence.
 That’s because some people are embracing revolution and some people aren’t.